 Annika Rimala (1936–2014) worked as a designer at Marimekko from 1960 to 1982.
-Her signature style has had a significant impact on Marimekko’s design language.
+She designed the house's first knitwear collection, Tasaraida, which became a symbol of equality.